projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

  - :ref:`acrn_config_workflow` overviews the steps to customize ACRN configuration using the configuration toolset.
- - :ref:`acrn_config_data` explains the location and format of configuration data which are saved as XML files.
+ - :ref:`acrn_config_data` explains the location and format of configuration data saved as XML files.
  - :ref:`acrn_config_tool_ui` gives detailed instructions on using the configuration editor.